 5. SMS & Email Collection

-Every brand needs to focus on building out their owned databases, but for beauty & cosmetics brands, there are a few strategies to use for maximum list growth.
+Every brand needs to focus on building out its owned databases, but for beauty & cosmetics brands, there are a few strategies to use for maximum list growth.

 Similarly, if a product is experiencing a stock out due to supply chain issues or it went viral, you can collect sign-ups to be notified when it comes back into stock.
 We recommend using a faster channel like SMS or push notifications since this is a time-sensitive message, and people will want to get theirs before it’s gone again!